-- The Records store is used to store only records, and in particular those which while they do need to be retained are unlikely to be frequently referred to. - Records will only be accessioned after they have been appropriately sorted, boxed and labelled by the depositing department to the satisfaction of the Records Manager, and once all necessary documentation has been completed. - Records will only be accessioned after they have been placed within an agreed retention schedule. - The Records Manager is responsible for allocating space within the facility - The Records Manager has responsibility for the physical management of all material in the store.
-The records themselves, however, remain the property of the depositing department. - Only the Records Manager and his staff have access to the store: all deposits and retrievals of records must go through them.
+- The Records store is used to store only records, and in particular those which while they do need to be retained are unlikely to be frequently referred to. - Records will only be accessioned after they have been appropriately sorted, boxed and labelled by the depositing department to the satisfaction of the Records Management staff, and once all necessary documentation has been completed. - Records will only be accessioned after they have been placed within an agreed retention schedule. - Records Management staff are responsible for allocating space within the facility - Records Management staff have the responsibility for the physical management of all material in the store.
+The records themselves, however, remain the property of the depositing department. - Only Records Management staff have access to the store: all deposits and retrievals of records must go through them. - The store is for closed records; staff are not able to open files to add further material.
+If this is required, the appropriate officer must retrieve the file and do this themselves.